frnhr/django-maintenancemode/README.rst

 * Run manage.py syncdb to create the necessary tables.

-* django-maintenancemode works the same way as handling 404 or 500 error in Django work.
-It adds a handler503 which you can override in your main urls.py or you can add a 503.html to your templates directory.
 * Adding the middleware and running your site creates the necessary records in the database to endable/disbale maintenance mode and ignored URL patterns.